ranbureand/sitefolio/_projects/inside-outside-windows.markdown

 preview_image: 'inside_outside_windows_00.png'

-excerpt: 'This series of pictures documents the inside and outside of various windows.'
+description: 'This series of pictures documents the inside and outside of various windows.'
 exordium: 'This series of pictures documents the inside and outside of various windows.'

 published: false